Orlando Therapist Guides You in Choosing Your Word of the Year

 6. Is there anything holding you back from living authentically or with integrity?

-Is there a job or a relationship or a social situation or a pattern within yourself that you are noticing that is holding you back from living your best life or being your best self?
+Is there a job, a relationship, a social situation, or a pattern within yourself that you are noticing that is holding you back from living your best life or being your best self?

 7. As you reflect on the year, what can you see as a new growth edge?